 In 2006 the Monte Stello was introduced to the fleet providing added capacity to the growing passenger market.
 The Monte Stello was built in 1979 and had an overall length of 126.50 carrying up to 300 passengers.
 The Monte Stello was sold in 2010 and was replaced by the MV Straitsman

-Built in 2005, the Danish designed and Dutch built Straitsman is the most modern vessel sailing Cook Strait today.
+Danish designed and Dutch built in 2005.
 Formerly called the Dueodde, the ship joined our fleet in 2010.
 The ship was renamed in recognition of Strait Shipping’s first vessel, which was in service for 11 years from when the company first launched in 1992.
-The Straitsman is the greenest ship to cross the Strait with a range of eco-friendly features.
-The vessel is 125 metres long, takes 40 trucks, 150 cars and up to 400 passengers.
-Other features include a contemporary Scandinavian interior, comfortable modern private cabins, reclining seats, café, reception area, family area, viewing lounge, extensive decking, toilets and family change areas.
+The vessel is 125 metres long, takes 40 trucks, 120 other vehicles and up to 350 passengers (plus crew and truck drivers).
+The Straitsman was sold in 2023 and was replaced by the Connemara.

 MV Strait Feronia